 - Messaging.
 We can also help determine what type of messaging a prospect is most interested in, like historical/legacy stories, innovative initiatives at your organization, your leadership’s vision and direction for your organization, or stories from a peer about why they give.

-The key aspect to keep in mind with all of these use cases is that the AI tools aren’t taking over your fundraising team’s job.
+Overall, the key aspect to keep in mind with all of these use cases is that the AI tools aren’t taking over your fundraising team’s job.
 Your outreach and messaging still need a human touch to build genuine supporter relationships.
 AI tools simply provide the research-driven insights you need to make better decisions about where to direct your attention.

 Benefits of AI Fundraising